Debkumar49/TensorFlow_Medical_Insurance_Premium_Prediction/README.md

           - Looking at training curves
         - Saving a model (so we can use it later)

-## Split data into training/test set
-* `Training set` - the model learns from this data, which is typically 70-80% of the total data available (like the course materials you study during the semester).

-* `Validation set` - the model gets tuned on this data, which is typically 10-15% of the total data available (like the practice exam you take before the final exam).

-* `Test set` - the model gets evaluated on this data to test what it has learned, it's typically 10-15% of the total data available (like the final exam you take at the end of the semester).

 ## Architecture of Regression Neural Network.

 | **Hyperparameter**  | **Typical Values** |